kvarak/dnd/docs/_Rules/skills.md

     </details>
     <details>
       <summary>Outer Planes</summary>
       Many creatures of religious significance (like celestials and fiends) reside in the Outer planes, and as such, are of interest to a scholar of religion.
 This skill grants knowledge on the features of the Outer planes and the beings that reside within.
-You also know how to properly address such supernatural entities in a proper way, gaining Expertise on checks made when conversing with them.
+You also know how to properly address such supernatural entities in a proper way, gaining <b>Expertise</b> on checks made when conversing with them.
     </details>
     <details>
       <summary>Prophecy</summary>
       Deities have the power to send prophetic visions to their worshipers, granting insight on secrets long forgotten, to predict the future and to find things hidden.
-You have Expertise on checks to recall lore about divinations and prophecies, as well as on checks to interpret them.
+You have <b>Expertise</b> on checks to recall lore about divinations and prophecies, as well as on checks to interpret them.
     </details>
     <details>
-      <summary>Residual Divinity (trait)</summary>
+      <summary>Residual Divinity (<b>trait</b>)</summary>
       If you are a divine spellcaster, you have gained the favor of your deity, who has granted you the strength to continue caring for your flock.
 When you cast a spell that restores hit points to an ally, you gain temporary hit points equal to the highest die value that you roll.
 These temporary hit points last for up to 1 hour.
     </details>
     <details>